Dual graphs and modified Barlow--Bass resistance estimates for repeated barycentric subdivisions: Multiplicative estimates and other proofs

+\begin{theorem} $R_{m+n} \leq \frac43 R_n R_m$, and equivalently $R^T_{m+n}\geq \frac34 R^T_mR^T_n$. \end{theorem} We give two proofs of this theorem.
+The constants differ in the proofs, but the exact value of the constant does not affect the existence of $\rho$ and $\rho^T$.
+This establishes the result independently of the duality of the graphs (variations on these proofs work for different choices of boundary).
 One version proves the upper estimate on $R_{m+n}$ directly, and uses flows on $G_n^H$.
 The direct proof of the lower estimate on $R^T_{m+n}$ is proven using potentials on $G^T_n$.
 The two proofs mirror the upper and lower bounds for the resistance of the pre-carpet approximations for the Sierpinski carpet in \cite{BB90}.
-The two versions of our proof highlight the importance of duality in proving Barlow--Bass style resistance estimates, and suggest possible directions in which their proofs can be generalized.
+The two versions of our proof highlight the importance of duality in proving Barlow--Bass style resistance estimates, and suggest possible generalizations.